milesp20/intel_nuc_led/README.md

 Profile `recording` exists because I needed a LED profile to be able to switch to when the computer is recording from my HDHomeRun cable box.
-The module NEVER invokes the `recording` profile by itself, due to no system events that trigger the profile.
+The module NEVER invokes the `recording` profile by itself, due to no system events capable of triggering the profile.

 Profile `voice` exists because I want my voice assistant program to turn the LED lights to particular settings when it is listening.
-The module NEVER invokes the `voice` profile by itself, due to no system events that trigger the profile.
+The module NEVER invokes the `voice` profile by itself, due to no system events capable of triggering the profile.

 While entering a set of profiles as a parameter, the module will stop processing the profile list if an error is encountered during the processing of the string.
 Any profiles past the point that